bloodymage/ansible-collection-autonomy/CONTRIBUTING.md

 Variable naming:
 var_name: "This is a variable that it is expected a user will want to be able to change"
 __var_name: "This name format is used for variables that are not to be changed by an end user.
 For
             example, either a variable that is only for the collection usage, (__autonomy_variables_files), or set by a task 'set_fact'"

+All variables shall use the 'autonomy' and role namespace.
+Example: 'autonomy_rolename_varname'

 Refs:
 - https://polarsquad.com/blog/ansible-best-practices-part-2